GNARC0TICS/GoatedVipsgg/memory-bank/activeContext.md

 2. **UI Components**
    - Updated `LeaderboardTable.tsx` to show visual indicators when displaying cached data
    - Added timestamp display to show users when the data was last refreshed
+   - Simplified text styling on main page headings to use subtle drop shadows instead of complex effects
+   - Added Tailwind text-shadow utilities for consistent text shadow application across the site

 ### Current API Token Strategy